asuh/front-end-windows/readme.md

 Step Two - Turn on BitLocker for full disk encryption (read 2018/11 Addendum below before continuing)

-(If you can't install Bitlocker on Windows 10 Home, you can use a third-party encryption software like [Veracrypt](https://en.wikipedia.org/wiki/VeraCrypt/), which is open-source and well regarded by the security community.)
+(If you can't install Bitlocker, you can use a third-party encryption software like [Veracrypt](https://en.wikipedia.org/wiki/VeraCrypt/), which is open-source and well regarded by the security community.)

 **Control Panel\System and Security\BitLocker Drive Encryption**